Data Ingestion Recipe Parsing Workflows

 async def process_csv_stream(file_path: str, chunk_size: int = 10_000) -> AsyncIterator[pl.DataFrame]:

-# Polars lazy evaluation + streaming engine for memory-safe parsing
+# Polars lazy evaluation for memory-efficient query planning

 lazy_df = pl.scan_csv(file_path)